Case Study: Howard Street Portfolio

 The Solution

-The path forward required patience, flexibility, and a lender willing to solve problems.
+The path forward required patience, flexibility, and lender willingness to solve problems.

-We worked with a lender offering discretionary capital capable of navigating shifting documentation, valuation friction, and structural changes.
+We worked with a lender offering discretionary capital capable of navigating shifting timelines, valuation friction, and structural changes.

 The deal was structured at 80 percent loan-to-value with taxes, insurance, and loan fees rolled into the loan to maintain a cash neutral outcome.